blakesmods/web/apps/web/content/wiki/ironjetpacks/items/jetpacks.md

 Jetpacks in this mod are completely configurable.
 Jetpack stats and materials may differ from modpack to modpack.
 ::

 Jetpacks make use of Forge Energy to allow the player to fly.
-Higher tier Jetpacks
+Higher tier Jetpacks can have greater speed and energy capacity.

 ## Usage